-Apply Office 365 Sensitivity Labels at Scale to at-rest Data
+Apply Microsoft 365 Sensitivity Labels at Scale to at-rest Data

 Office 365 sensitivity labels are used to mark messages and Office documents with visual indicators of the importance or sensitivity of an item.
 Optionally, a sensitivity label can also invoke rights-management based encryption to protect labeled items.

 Manual application of sensitivity labels is a good way to protect new messages and documents but does nothing to deal with the mass of documents and messages that already exist inside Office 365.
 To address the issue, Microsoft is running a preview program for auto-labeling Word, Excel, and PowerPoint files stored in SharePoint Online sites and OneDrive for Business accounts (Exchange Online will come later).
 The solution is intended to allow Office 365 tenants to protect existing content at scale without needing anyone to review large quantities of documents.

 Microsoft’s Information Protection team recently hosted a Teams Live Event (Figure 1) to discuss what they’re working on in the preview and hope to make generally available later this year.
 The event recording (in Stream) is available to all (via anonymous join) and is a good example of how Teams can host product briefings if you’ve never used this technology.
 Further information is in the Yammer Information Protection community (also open)

 Auto-Label Policies for Sensitivity Labels